seb1080/webOneBiteAtaTime/basics/architecture/JS_designPatterns.md

 One caracteristic of the **Singleton** is the *immuability*.

 **The old way** using closures and IIFE it is possible to write and Store(Redux).
-`UserStore` will be set to the result of the IIF - an object that exposes 2 functions, but that does not grant direct access to the collection of data.
+`UserStore` will be set to the result of the IIFE - an object that exposes 2 functions, but that does not grant direct access to the collection of data.

 ```js
 var UserStore = (function(){